Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

 21. Which of the following AWS Services helps with planning application migration to the AWS Cloud?
     - A. AWS Snowball Migration Service.
     - B. AWS Application Discovery Service.
     - C. AWS DMS.
+[DMS is used to migrate databases]
     - D. AWS Migration Hub.
+[Migration Hub provides a central place to track progress of application migrations]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B